jepegit/cellpy/docs/tutorials/basic_interaction.rst

     cellpy_file = os.path.join(cellpy_data_dir, "20170101_ife01_cc2.h5")
     cell_data.save(cellpy_file)

-For convenience, ``cellpy`` also has a method that can be used to select whether-or-not to load directly from the raw-file.
+REWRITE THIS (should use get instead): For convenience, ``cellpy`` also has a method that can be used to select whether-or-not to load directly from the raw-file.
 Using the ``loadcell`` method, you can specify both the raw file name(s) and the cellpy file name, and